majestic53/dasm16/README.markdown

 ========

-DASM16 consists of three major pieces (that can be thought of as a stack), which perform the three basic steps required for assembly.
+DASM16 consists of three major pieces (that can be thought of as a stack), which perform the basic steps required for assembly.

 ![Software stack](http://dl.dropboxusercontent.com/u/6410544/dasm16/stack.png)

-* The first step, breaks the the assembly file into descrete pieces through a process known as _lexical analysis_.
-These descrete pieces of code are called tokens, and are used to check for correctness.
+* The first step, breaks the the assembly file into descrete pieces, through a process known as _lexical analysis_.
+These descrete pieces are called tokens, and are used to check for code correctness in the next step.

 ![Token generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/lexer.png)

-* Once the code has been broken into tokens, the next step is to determine if the tokens are placed in the correct order.
-This is what is known as _syntactic analysis_, or checking that the code's syntax is correct.
-Through this process, the tokens generate trees of tokens, called _syntax trees_.
+* Once the code has been broken into tokens, the next step is to determine if the tokens are in the correct order.
+This is known as _syntactic analysis_, or checking that the code's syntax is correct.
+During this step, the tokens are placed into tree structures, called _syntax trees_.
+These trees give the tokens structure, as well as imply precedence.

 ![Syntax tree generation](http://dl.dropboxusercontent.com/u/6410544/dasm16/parser.png)

-* The finaly step is to generate the code based off the syntax trees generated earlier.
+* The finaly step is to generate the binary code using the syntax trees generated earlier.
 To do this, we must "walk over" the trees.
 During this process, we perform _symantic analysis_, or checking that the syntax trees make sense.

-If all goes well, the binary code will be generated successfully, and written to a file.
+* If the code is syntactically/semantically sound, the assembler will produce a file containing binary representation of the assembly code.

 Example
 ========

-For this example, we will look at the classic Hello World example, showing the entire process of compilation.
-First step, create a new file; call it __HelloWorld.asm__.
+Now, time for an example.
+We will take a look at the classic Hello World example, showing the entire process of compilation.
+The first step is to create a new file, calling it __HelloWorld.asm__.
 This file will hold our assembly code, and will be used as an input file during compilation.

-Once you've created this file, copy and paste the code below into your newly created Hello World assembly file.
+Once you've created this file, copy and paste the code below.

 ```asm
 ; Assembler test for DCPU